PADI Rebreather Instructor: 15,000 THB

 - Depending on time, we may also do Practical Assessment One: Unit Assembly.

 Our PADI Poseidon Rebreather Instructor Trainer Chris Owen likes to start off in the pool with the Skill Circuit of 19 Skills.
 This is similar to the PADI Divemaster Skill Circuit but for Rebreathers.
-By the same token the Evaluation Criteria is the exactly the same your PADI Divemaster Course and PADI IDC.
+By the same token the Evaluation Criteria on a Rebreather Instructor Course is the exactly the same your PADI Divemaster Course and PADI IDC.

-Then once that has been completed successfully, we move onto the two Confined Water Teaching presentations.
-Again likewise the Evaluation Criteria is exactly the same as on your PADI IDC or PADI IDC Staff Course.
-Depending on time and the exact course logistics, we can also do the Role Model Rescue Demonstration.
-Once again this is Rescue Diver Course Exercise #7.
+Then once that has been completed successfully, we move onto the 2 Rebreather Instructor Confined Water Teaching presentations.
+Again likewise, the Evaluation Criteria for Open Water is exactly the same as on your PADI IDC or PADI IDC Staff Course.
+Depending on time and your exact Rebreather Instructor course logistics, we can also do the Role Model Rescue Demonstration.
+Once again this is PADI Rescue Diver Course Exercise #7.
 The only difference this time is that both divers are on Rebreathers.
 This can be a somewhat different experience to doing it in typical recreational open circuit equipment.
 At least in the tropics of Phuket anyway.

-We usually finish off with either the second or both Practical Application Presentations.
+We usually finish off a PADI Rebreather Instructor Course with either the second or both Practical Application Presentations.

 Time allowing, we also go for a bit of a dive.
 We might as well if we have the time!

-Then we go back to the classroom for the Two Knowledge Development Teaching Presentations.
+Then we go back to the classroom for the 2 PADI Rebreather Instructor Knowledge Development Teaching Presentations.
 We usually leave The PADI Rebreather and Advanced Rebreather Instructor Exam until last.
 However it can be done anytime.

-This is a loose schedule as there is plenty of room for flexibility.
-We have found PADI Rebreather Instructor courses vary greatly between Candidates.
+This is a loose schedule as there is plenty of room for flexibility on our Rebreather Instructor Courses.
+We have found PADI Rebreather Instructor Courses can vary greatly between Candidates.
 This is generally down to their knowledge and skills with their Rebreather.
 This seems to vary much more with Closed or Semi-closed Rebreather divers than it does with open circuit.
-Further more Candidates may have forgotten the structure of PADI Teaching Presentations and Evaluation Criteria.
+Further more some Rebreather Instructor Candidates may have forgotten the structure of PADI Teaching Presentations and Evaluation Criteria.

-We also have the option to go on the boat for a three dive day and do a dive or two as well!
+We also have the option to go on the boat for a 3 dive day and do a dive or 2 as well!

-As with a PADI IDC we will use other divers to simulate students in the class you are teaching.
+As with a PADI IDC, on your Rebreather Instructor Course we will use other rebreather divers to simulate students in the class you are teaching.
 Dives you will teach are: PADI Rebreather Diver Course Training Dives One, Two and Five.
 Chris and the Indepth Staff will be role-playing PADI Poseidon Rebreather student divers.
 Problems will be assigned by them the same as was done on your PADI IDC and IE.

 The Assist can be run after the course or can be “integrated” into the PADI Rebreather Instructor Course.
 We tailor each course to the individual Instructor Candidate so this varies.
 A very nice way to run this, is to do it on the same day as the Open Water Teaching Presentations so we can go out on the boat.
 We can get three dives / day so we can make three one hour dives.